 Senate intelligence staffer who dated reporter pleads guilty to lying to FBI about leaks

-A former security director for the Senate Intelligence Committee has pleaded guilty to one count of giving a false statement to FBI agents looking into leaks of national security information to several reporters, the Justice Department announced Monday.
+A former security director for the Senate Intelligence Committee has pleaded guilty to one count of giving a false statement to FBI agents looking into leaks of national security information to several reporters, including one at the New York Times he dated, the Justice Department announced Monday.

-James A. Wolfe, 58, was in charge of maintaining all classified information from the executive branch to the Senate panel.
+James A. Wolfe, 58, was in charge of maintaining all classified information coming from the executive branch to the Senate panel.
 He served as the panel's security director for 29 years.

 "Did you make a false statement to the FBI?"
 D.C. district court judge Ketanji B. Jackson asked Wolfe in court on Monday.
 Wolfe had been scheduled to appear for a routine status hearing, before prosecutors announced that "substantial" negotiations had produced a guilty plea.